+\IEEEpubidadjcol \textit{\textbf{Challenge II: How to improve efficiency and scalability in continuous similarity trajectory search.}} Existing similar trajectory search methods~\cite{ding2008efficient, xie2017distributed, wang2018torch, li2020vessel, he2022trass, luo2023vessel} are usually designed for searches using traditional similarity metrics intended for historical data, making them less effective for real-time applications.
+Moreover, they are designed for offline, batch processing on static datasets, requiring full re-computations when new data arrives.
+This is unsuitable in a setting with continuous updates to AIS data.
 Achieving efficient, real-time continuous similarity searches for vessel trajectories involves addressing several interconnected challenges.
 First, vessel trajectories are complex, often involving irregular and dynamic movements in open water.
 In contrast, on road networks, structured paths and intersections simplify trajectory analysis.
 Second, pruning irrelevant or low-similarity candidates with high accuracy is particularly complex in a dynamic environment where trajectory data changes continuously.
 Effective pruning methods must strike a balance between reducing candidate sets and maintaining the accuracy of similarity computations.
 Third, scaling a system and retaining fast response times when handling continuous queries over extended periods adds another layer of difficulty.
 The system must be capable of managing large-scale, real-time data streams while maintaining high accuracy and adapting to varying query loads.
 Together, these challenges call for new innovations to achieve a scalable and accurate trajectory search system.

-\textit{\textbf{Contributions.}} In response to these challenges, we present a novel framework for real-time continuous trajectory similarity search for vessels.
-To address Challenge 1, we propose a novel similarity measure called object-trajectory real-time distance, which prioritizes the future trends of vessel movements and their target destinations while accounting also for past trajectory parts and the significance of individual trajectory points.
+Thus, we present \texttt{ACTIVE}, a novel framework for real-time continuous trajectory similarity search for vessels.

+\textbf{\textit{To address Challenge I}}, we propose a novel similarity measure called object-trajectory real-time distance, which prioritizes the future trends of vessel movements and their target destinations while accounting also for past trajectory parts and the significance of individual trajectory points.
 This measure enables more accurate predictions of future vessel positions and behaviors, making it better suited for real-time decision-making in maritime navigation and traffic management.